caristu/image-script/README.md

 ### Generating Import Script

-It is also possible to skip the importing step and instead generate a .sql script with the statements for importing the images:
+It is also possible to skip the importing step (Step 3) and instead generate a .sql script with the statements for importing the images:
 ```
 ./changeLogo --user=<db_user> --password=<db_password> --import-images=script
 ```